Soulknife Rogue: D&D 2024 (5.5e) Optimisation Guide

 • Become invisible, teleport, speak telepathically and more with your enhanced abilities

 Not too much really.
-Mostly, the changes that come into play are to bring the subclass in line with new rules and options in D&D 2024.
-Below are the things that are changing for the soulknife:
+Mostly, the changes that come into play are to bring the subclass in line with new rules and options in D&D 2024 which includes:

-• Psychic blades get their own weapon mastery property in vex to bring them in line with other weapons.
+• Weapon mastery for psychic blades: These now get their own weapon mastery property in vex to bring them in line with other weapons and ensure you aren’t placed at a disadvantage for using them.

-• Psychic blades also get a thrown range of 120ft instead of the previous 60ft
+• Extended throw range: Psychic blades also get a thrown range of 120ft instead of the previous 60ft.

 Soulknife features